resizes/blog/blog/2025-02-17-sftp/index.md

 SFTPGo is an open-source SFTP server that allows users to securely transfer files over SSH.
 It is written in Go (Golang) and is designed to be lightweight, easy to configure, and highly customizable.
 It supports multiple storage backends, including local filesystems, cloud storage (like S3, Google Cloud Storage, etc.), and more.

-In this case, we want to install SFTPGo on our EKS cluster and we are going to use S3 to store the files for our SFTP server.

-So we are going to start by creating the necessary infrastructure with Terraform.
+The deployment of SFTPGo on an EKS cluster begins with provisioning the required resources, so let's start by creating the necessary infrastructure with Terraform.

 <!--truncate-->